Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 Most of your relationships as a creator are built intentionally.
 That's your job as a creator - take someone who's never heard of you and turn them into a fan - someone who consumes everything you make, loves having your voice in their head and trusts you enough to buy from you.
 So, a huge chunk of your brain space is devoted to figuring out how to intentionally build those relationships at scale.

-That intentional journey generally looks something like this:
+That intentional journey (sometimes called the customer journey) generally looks something like this:

 Stranger.
 They have no idea you exist yet - everyone in your audience started here at some point.